← Back to blog

 base plan of the query

-The execution plan of a stream processing system is not significantly different from the plans of common database systems.
-Below, we will explain how various stream processing systems represent and store the intermediate states of computations.
+The execution plan of a stream processing system is not significantly different from that of a conventional database system.
+The following sections explain how various stream processing systems represent and store intermediate computation state.

-Stream processing systems such as Flink persist the complete state of each operator and also propagate data update information among operators in the stream computation graph.
-This method of storing state is very intuitive.
-The SQL query described earlier would create this computation graph in systems like Flink:
+A stream processing system such as Flink persists the complete state of each operator and propagates data updates among operators in the stream computation graph.
+This state-storage model is intuitive.
+In a system like Flink, the SQL query described earlier would produce this computation graph:

 plan of Flink

-The data source emits messages indicating the addition or removal of rows.
-After going through the stream operators, these messages are transformed into the desired results.
+The data sources emit messages that add or remove rows.
+As these messages pass through the stream operators, they are transformed into the desired results.

 State Storage of Join State

-When messages from the data source enter the system, the first operator they encounter is the join operator.
-Let’s revisit the Join condition in the SQL query: info INNER JOIN visit ON product.
-After receiving messages from the left side info, the join operator first fetches the rows from the right side visit that have the same product, and then sends them downstream.
-Subsequently, the messages from the left side info are recorded in its own state.
-The processing of messages from the right side follows the same pattern.
+When messages from a data source enter the system, the first operator they encounter is the join operator.
+Let’s revisit the join condition in the SQL query: info INNER JOIN visit ON product.
+After receiving a message from the left side, info, the join operator fetches rows from the right side, visit, that have the same product and sends the joined rows downstream.
+It then records the message from info in its own state.
+Messages from the right side follow the same process.

-Furthermore, the state of the right side visit would include a record Potato -> Eve, 60 as well.
-As a result, if there are any changes in the left side info, the join operator can also send the corresponding updates to the downstream visit operator.
+The state for the right side, visit, also includes the record Potato -> Eve, 60.
+As a result, if the left side, info, changes, the join operator can send the corresponding updates to the downstream visit operator.

 State Storage of Aggregation State

-The messages are then passed to the aggregation operator, which needs to group the data based on the category and calculate the maximum length for each category.
+The messages then pass to the aggregation operator, which groups the data by category and calculates the maximum length for each group.

-Some simple aggregation states (such as sum) only need to keep track of the current value for each group.
-If an insert message is received from the upstream operator, the sum is incremented by the corresponding value.
-If a delete message is received, the sum is decremented.
-Therefore, the state required for aggregations like sum and count (without distinct) is very small.
+Some simple aggregations, such as sum, only need to track the current value for each group.
+When the operator receives an insert message from upstream, it increases the sum by the corresponding value.
+When it receives a delete message, it decreases the sum.
+Therefore, aggregations such as sum and count (without distinct) require very little state.

-However, for the max state, we cannot just record the maximum value.
-If a delete message is received from upstream, the max state needs to send the second largest value as the new maximum value to the downstream.
-If only the maximum value is recorded, we would not be able to determine the second largest value after removing the maximum value.
-Therefore, the aggregation operator needs to store the complete data for each group.
-In our example, the AggMaxState currently stores the following data:
+For the max aggregation, however, we cannot record only the maximum value.
+If a delete message arrives from upstream, the max state must send the second-largest value downstream as the new maximum.
+If it stored only the maximum, it could not determine the second-largest value after removing the maximum.
+Therefore, the aggregation operator must store the complete data for each group.
+In our example, AggMaxState currently stores the following data:

 Fruit -> { 10, 20, 30, 40 }